S3 EP7: Emma Doran

 Oh, yeah.
 Does nude refers to the fact that you can't see them through the outline of them, through the dress.

-Because it is, David, actually, it's a sort of misnomer, really.
+Because it is, David, actually a sort of misnomer, really.
 Yeah, because

 if I'm buying nude underwear, I'm expecting people to see everything when I wear them.
 That's what I'm expecting to buy some see-through Lululemon boxer shorts, which I haven't found on the website.

-Just on the subject of me and Max recently bought the same boxer shorts, Abba.
+Just on the subject of me and Max recently bought the same boxer shorts, Emma.
 We did, yeah.

 to.
-It looks like I am not wearing, because I've got a bit of color over the summer, when I wear them, it looks like I'm wearing nothing, but have no discernible genitalia.
+It looks like I am not wearing, because I've got a bit of colour over the summer, when I wear them, it looks like I'm wearing nothing, but have no discernible genitalia

 He had a good time.
 I kind of, when I'm asking them about things, I do it in stages.